Study-Scape/StudyScape/reports/StudyScape-20250129.md

 - Sanjana: worked on requirements document and planned what software toolset to use for frontend development
 - Carl: worked on requirements document and researched about backend development and tools
 - Julie: worked on requirements document
+- Dawn: worked on requirements document (was out sick for the past week so unable to research)

 ### Goals for next week
 - Brandon: